-A. Verified Design using LMI
+2.1.
+Verified Design using LMIs

-The first proposed way to design a verified decision module is based on solving linear matrix inequalities [2], [6], which has been used to design Simplex systems as complicated as automated landing maneuvers for an F-16 [7].
+The first proposed way to design a verified decision module is based on solving linear matrix inequalities (LMIs) [Seto and Sha 1999; Boyd et al. 1994], which has been used to design Simplex systems as complicated as automated landing maneuvers for an F-16 [Seto et al. 1999].
 In this approach, system dynamics are approximated by a linear model using the standard control-theoretic approach, where $\dot{x} = Ax + Bu$ for state vector x and input u.

 In this approach, the operational constraints, as well as saturation limits are expressed as linear constraints in an LMI.
-These constraints, along with linear dynamics for the system are input into a convex optimization problem that produces both linear proportional controller gains K as well a positive-definite matrix P. The controller produced is a linear-state feedback controller, u = Kx, yielding the closedloop dynamics $\dot{x} = (A + BK)x$ .
+These constraints, along with linear dynamics for the system are input into a convex optimization problem that produces both linear proportional controller gains K as well as a positive-definite matrix P. The controller produced is a linear-state feedback controller, u = Kx, yielding the closed-loop dynamics $\dot{x} = (A + BK)x$ .
 Given state x, when input Kx is used, the P matrix defines a Lyapunov potential function $(x^T Px)$ which is positive-definite with negative-definite derivative (so it is monotonically decreasing over time), thus guaranteeing stability of the linear system using Lyapunov's direct or indirect (if the plant is nonlinear and was linearized) methods.
 Furthermore, the matrix P is constructed by the method such that it defines an ellipsoid in the state space where all the constraints are satisfied when $x^T Px < 1$ .
-Since the states where saturation occurs were input as constraints to the method, this means that states inside the ellipsoid result in control commands that are not beyond the actuator limits (where saturation would occur).
+Since the states where saturation occurs were used as constraints in the method, any states inside the ellipsoid result in control commands that are not beyond the actuator limits (where saturation would occur).